AvaloniaUI/Avalonia/docs/spec/defining-properties.md

 Cons:
 - Cannot inherit value from parent control
-- Cannot take advantage of Perspex's styling system
+- Cannot take advantage of Avalonia's styling system
 - Property value is a field and as such is allocated whether the property is set on the object or not